 Insurance fraud

-If you knowingly and intentionally provide an insurer with false or misleading statements about a claim or application for insurance, you will face both criminal and civil liability.
+If you knowingly and intentionally provide an insurer with false or misleading statements about a claim or application for insurance, you will face both criminal and civil liability for insurance fraud.
 This means that the prosecutor will charge you with a third-degree felony, and the insurance company will sue you in civil court to recover its damages.

 Trademark counterfeiting